Theonlyviper66/p8105_hw5_xz3178/HW6.md

 Since Tulsa, AL had only 1 case, which was a solved case.
 We excluded it from the proportion test.
 Moreover, there is no city in Alabama that is called Tulsa, so it is probably a misinformation that should be removed.
+The above plot showed the estimates and confidence interval of proportion of unsolved cases for each city.

 ## Question 3